-Our work is about civic religious literacy – a framework to guide individuals and organizations to better understand religious, spiritual, and non-religious individuals they work with, support, live with, and teach.
+Our work is about civic religious literacy – a framework to guide individuals and organizations to better understand religious, spiritual, and non-religious individuals they work with, live with, engage with, support, and teach.

 We work in schools, the work environment, and community and develop localized educational programs and professional development for your specific needs through a consulting-based approach.
 Our approach involves partnerships with local community leaders, elders, and knowledge keepers.

 Civic religious literacy is one way to address the root problems of misunderstanding, lack of knowledge, or prejudice that leads to religious discrimination, religious bullying, and hate in Canada.

 In 2015 and 2016, religious-motivated hate crimes were the second largest category of hate crimes in Canada.
 In 2017, religious-motivated hate crimes were 41% of all hate crimes in Canada.

 Specific statistical details vary by province and region, but hate crimes motivated by religion is of particular concern in Canada’s two largest cities of Toronto and Montreal.

 The number of police-reported hate crimes based on religion has been very high, even though researchers and law enforcement know that the willingness to report hate crimes is low.
 So, we know this data is just the tip of the iceberg.